 Security cameras

 School security cameras deter violence and other criminal activity.
 Violence, bullying, and vandalism are more likely to be caught and the perpetrator punished if there is video evidence of the incident.
-In addition, video surveillance of schools can help mitigate the loss of life and injuries during active shooter events if the police are able to monitor live video feeds in real time.
+In addition, video security in schools can help mitigate the loss of life and injuries during active shooter events if the police are able to monitor live video feeds in real time.

 Here are some of the places you should consider placing security cameras in your school: